Akathiiro313/kf2-controlled-difficulty/faq.md

 # Frequently Asked Questions

-### How does Tiger's Build of CD relate to Blackout's CD, Skell's Faked Suite and Project One mods?
+### How does this branch of CD relate to Tiger's Build of CD and Blackout's CD, Skell's Faked Suite and Project One mods?

 Blackout made Controlled Difficulty after P1 went unmaintained, but before Skell returned to make his Faked Suite.
 There was significant feature overlap, though some things are unique on each side.
 While both mods were good for a time, Skell has since removed the Faked Suite from the workshop.
 With Project One not maintained, Skell's FakedSuite removed, and Blackout busy with real life, currently ControlledDifficulty - Tiger's Build is the most actively maintained mutator that offers FakedPlayers functionality.
-This may change at some point in the future.
+Since Tiger has quited the game too, CD becomes unmaintained, I just try to fix some breakages to maintained CD's fuction until one day DarkDarkington or Blackout return to maintain it or until I encounter some severe breakage which I am not able to fix.

 ### Does CD modify my vanilla KF2?